zshxd216/finamp/CONTRIBUTING.md

 ### NixOS and Flakes

-The project includes a `flake.nix` file that can help you install flutter and rust dependencies.
+The project includes a `flake.nix` file that can help you install Flutter and Rust dependencies.
 The recommended way of using it is to use `nix develop`, which allows rustup for Discord RPC dependency.
-Also there's `nix develop .#fenix` which stubs rustup with fenix, but it is a hack.
+Also, there's `nix develop .#fenix` which stubs rustup with fenix, but it is a hack.

-To get the application running on linux platform once you are in the development shell:
+To get the application running on NixOS once you are in the development shell:
 - `flutter build linux` - generates the build files in `./build/linux/x64/release/bundle` where the `lib` folder will have all the dynamic libraries.
 - `cd /build/linux/x64/release/bundle/lib` - flutter cannot find the dynamic libraries by default.
 Probably works from here only because the fallback is CWD.
 - `../flutter` - start the application.
+- The normally-used `flutter run ...` command does not seem to work on NixOS at this time.

 ### Building for Android